18 Living Room Designs for Small Spaces – Fixes That Actually Help

 Tall, narrow bookshelves draw the eye upward and utilize wall space that would otherwise be wasted.
 In a 150 sq ft living room, a 72-inch-tall shelf uses roughly 3 sq ft of floor space to provide storage that a low media console would need triple the footprint to match.

 I’ve seen conflicting guidance on wall color in small spaces; some designers insist all-white walls are always the answer, while others cite perceptual research showing that a single warm accent wall can make a room read as deeper because it gives the eye a destination.
-My read: light, warm neutrals (think warm white, soft linen, or greige) work best for the dominant walls, but the size perception payoff comes more from lighting than from paint.

 Layer your lighting, always